Christopher-Hayes/Christopher-Hayes/README.md

 ⚡ I build fun websites with React/Next, Tailwind, Shopify, and WebGL.

-💻 I'm the maintainer of [the VSCode Extension, "ChatGPT Reborn"](https://github.com/Christopher-Hayes/vscode-chatgpt-reborn), a FOSS alternative to AI Chat in VSCode (ie Copilot, Cody, Bito).
+💻 I'm the maintainer of [the VSCode Extension, "ChatGPT Reborn"](https://github.com/Christopher-Hayes/vscode-chatgpt-reborn), a FOSS alternative to VS Code Copilot.

 🌱 I'm currently learning to build with GoDot.